amadeopujalte/DnD-Combat-Helper/README.md

 ## 🚧 Development Status

-The tool is currently in an active **development phase**, and already supports:
+The tool is currently in an active **development and testing phase **, and already supports:
 - ✅ Creating and running a full combat sequence
 - ✅ Viewing monster stats during their respective turns
 - ✅ Adding player characters to the initiative tracker